 At the base of the stair, the common area and final escape route was clear and free of obstructions direct to outside.
-There were two directions of escape to final exit doors at the base of the escape stair.
 The fire alarm panel was identified in the ground floor common area with what appeared to be a 'redcare' style autodial system along with the sprinkler stop valve.
 There is a clear route to access the building from outside from the main road.
 There is a final escape route directly from the stair core to fresh air at the rear of the building, occupants therefore do not need to escape past apartments at ground floor level.

 The building is provided with sprinkler protection, but it is not known to what extent they are provided as the internal flats were not reviewed.
-It is possible that some flats may not have them or they may be disconnected.
+It is possible that some flats may not have them, or they may be disconnected.
 A sprinkler flow switch is provided at every level in the building.